QMGeo: Differentially Private Federated Learning via Stochastic Quantization with Mixed Truncated Geometric Distribution: Differential Privacy Analysis for QMGeo

 The stochastic $k$-level quantization is a quantization method that randomly assigns the value $w$ to neighboring quantization levels, where the probability is determined by the distance from $w$ to its neighboring quantization levels.
 The stochastic $k$-level quantization, similar to the $Q_{\text{MGeo}}(\cdot)$, requires the input scalar values to be limited within some range $\{w | w \in [-W_{\text{max}}, W_{\text{max}}] \}$ and the bins evenly span the range:

 The quantization is done as follows:

 For number of quantization levels larger than 3, the stochastic $k$-level quantization faces a difficulty providing DP, as it could only quantize values to their neighboring quantization levels.
 When analysing the DP performance, it is obvious that if $g$ and $g^{'}$ do not lie in neighboring intervals, there will always be a choice of $v$ that achieves the worst case rendering one of the probability terms to 0 and nonzero for the other.
-For instance, when $v$ is a neighboring quantization level $ v = Bin(r)$ to $g$ but not for $g^{'}$, $\epsilon$ cannot be unbounded.
-An example is provided in Fig \ref{fig:quantFig}, where the intuition is that, since the quantization method quantizes to only neighboring quantization levels, there is not enough randomness to achieve DP for a number of quantization levels larger than 3.
-However, for ternary quantization, such method could provide DP guarantees to some extent \cite{Decentralized-Quant-DP}:
+For instance, when $v$ is a neighboring quantization level $ v = Bin(r)$ to $g$ but not for $g^{'}$, $g$ will be quantized to $v$ with a non-zero probability $p_{mix}$, while $g^{'}$ will never be quantized to $v$.
+In this case, $\epsilon$ cannot be bounded.
+An example is provided in Fig \ref{fig:quantFig}, where the intuition is that, since the quantization method quantizes to only neighboring quantization levels, there is not enough randomness to achieve DP for a number of quantization levels larger than 3: